Shougo/ddc-source-rg/README.md

-# ddc-rg: rg completion for ddc.vim
+# ddc-source-rg: rg completion for ddc.vim

 A ddc.vim source for `rg`.